As mentioned in the flow of operations section, deployments of the

 Online Mode Endpoints

-The following endpoints should work properly in "online" mode:
+The following endpoints must work properly in "online" mode:

 Some integrators do not require transaction construction to occur offline and may only run your implementation in "online" mode.
 For this reason, you should not disable any endpoints when in "online" mode.